-Next, you’ll want to consider each of the below expense categories, and make a moderate-to-high estimate on how much money you will need for each.
+Next, you’ll want to consider each of the below expense categories and make a moderate-to-high estimate of how much money you will need for each.

 - Will you rent?
 Don’t forget to account for rent increases over time or varying rent costs if you plan to move around.
 If you plan to travel extensively for long periods of time, renting for a portion or all of your retirement could be a great option.